mlvccn/research/LSTA_UVOS/README.md

 }
 ```
 ## Contact
-If you have any questions, feel free to contact us through email Zhang Yu(zycs@hdu.edu.cn)
+If you have any questions, please contact Mr. Zhang Yu via email at zycs@hdu.edu.cn.

 ## Acknowledgement

-We would like to thank to the authors of [CFBI](https://github.com/z-x-yang/CFBI) and [anchor-diff-VOS](https://github.com/yz93/anchor-diff-VOS)
+We would like to thank the authors of [CFBI](https://github.com/z-x-yang/CFBI) and [anchor-diff-VOS](https://github.com/yz93/anchor-diff-VOS)
-which significantly accelerated the development of our LSTA model.
+which have significantly accelerated the development of our LSTA model.